Updated September 2020.

-Sometimes the most underrated attractions in NYC are the most interesting.
+Sometimes the most underrated attractions in New York City are the most interesting.
 With all the options available to both the tourist and the native New Yorker, it is easy to miss gems hidden in plain sight as well as weird and unusual NYC oddities.
 Come with me on a tour of some of the most underrated attractions in NYC and judge for yourself if it needs to be on your must-visit list.

 11 Underrated Attractions in New York City You Must See